Stipend, Scholarships, & Supplies

 The California Conservation Corps is committed to helping young adults find their career and educational pathways.
 Our training opportunities can lead to meaningful careers in the field of natural resources.
 However, that’s not the only benefit of committing to a year of service with the CCC.

 Corpsmembers enrolled with the CCC get the benefits of training to launch their careers, and get paid to do so.
-There is also the opportunity to earn scholarship money that can be used to further your educational opportunities or secure the certifications needed to land your dream job.
-Lastly, we supply everything you’ll need to get the job done.
+You may also qualify for scholarships which can further your education.
+The CCC can assist you in earning certifications and coursework needed to land your dream job.
+Lastly, we supply everything you’ll need to succeed.

 Get Paid While You Train

-Yes, Corpsmembers are paid while they work and train in the California Conservation Corps.
-Corpsmembers receive what’s called a stipend, which is a form of compensation for someone enrolled in a training program.
+Yes, Corpsmembers are paid while they train and participate in the California Conservation Corps.
+Corpsmembers receive what’s called a stipend, which is a form of payment for someone enrolled in a training program.

 $2,814